dwarvesf/playbook/operations/project-schedule-delivery-guidelines.md

 ---
 title: Project delivery schedule and guidelines
+description: "Dwarves Foundation Team's guide on our project delivery process.
+This post will serve as your go-to resource for understanding our weekly, bi-weekly, and monthly activities, ensuring that we stay on track and excel in our deliveries as well as handle feedback."
 date: 2023-12-05
-description: Dwarves Foundation Team's guide on our project delivery process.
-This post will serve as your go-to resource for understanding our weekly, bi-weekly, and monthly activities, ensuring that we stay on track and excel in our deliveries as well as handle feedback.
 authors:
   - huytieu
 tags: